New Jersey Roads - Route Log - NJ SR - Short

 166Old US 9 in Toms River; US 9 uses the GSP (444) on a free section.

 167Old US 9 at the Mullica River; US 9 uses the GSP (444) on a free section.
-Several gaps exist where bridges were removed, and 167 now only officially applies to the southern continous section.
+Several gaps exist where bridges were removed or destroyed, and 167 now only officially applies to the southern continous section.

 168Old 42 south of Camden from 42 at the beginning of the ACE (446) to Camden where it becomes CR 603.
 Joins 42 to NJTP as there is no direct connection.